 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.I also recommend you join the Maple Society North American Branch both are free to join – you just have to be a Facebook member.
 The contributors to the groups have a wealth of experience and post many photos.

-Limited Availability – Beautiful 2 and 3 gallon size available now.
+Limited Availability – Beautiful 3 gallon size available in September 2022.

 The photos show spring, summer and fall leaf color.